ray.rllib.algorithms.algorithm_config.AlgorithmConfig.reporting#

 • keep_per_episode_custom_metrics – Store raw custom metrics without calculating max, min, mean

 • metrics_episode_collection_timeout_s – Wait for metric batches for at most this many seconds.
-Those that have not returned in time will be collected in the next train iteration.
+Those that have not returned in time are collected in the next train iteration.

 • metrics_num_episodes_for_smoothing – Smooth rollout metrics over this many episodes, if possible.
 In case rollouts (sample collection) just started, there may be fewer than this many episodes in the buffer and we’ll compute metrics over this smaller number of available episodes.
 In case there are more than this many episodes collected in a single training iteration, use all of these episodes for metrics computation, meaning don’t ever cut any “excess” episodes.
 Set this to 1 to disable smoothing and to always report only the most recently collected episode’s return.

-• min_time_s_per_iteration – Minimum time to accumulate within a single train() call.
+• min_time_s_per_iteration – Minimum time (in sec) to accumulate within a single Algorithm.train() call.
 This value does not affect learning, only the number of times Algorithm.training_step() is called by Algorithm.train().
-If - after one such step attempt, the time taken has not reached min_time_s_per_iteration, will perform n more training_step() calls until the minimum time has been consumed.
+If - after one such step attempt, the time taken has not reached min_time_s_per_iteration, performs n more Algorithm.training_step() calls until the minimum time has been consumed.
 Set to 0 or None for no minimum time.

 Returns: